rukshan1015/Hospital-admission-LOS-classifier/README.md

 Notes

-Keep pipeline/, empty.csv, and gradio_ui.py in the same folder for smooth execution.
+Keep pipeline/, empty.csv, and gradio UIs in the same folder for smooth execution.

 This project is intended for educational and research purposes.